TBD54566975/known-customer-credential/README.md

 Integration with IDV vendors happens in 1 of 2 ways:

 #### PII Collected by Vendor
-* Vendor provides an SDK that takes control of the user interface for PII collection.
+1. Vendor provides an SDK that takes control of the user interface for PII collection
-* PII is submitted directly to the vendor's backend system
+2. PII is submitted directly to the vendor's backend system
-* Vendor notifies financial institution via webhooks requests when IDV is complete
+3. Vendor notifies the PFI via webhooks requests when IDV is complete
-* financial instituion requests IDV result and PII from vendor
+4. PFI requests IDV result and PII from vendor on the user's behalf

 #### PII Collected by PFI
-* PII is collected by the financial institution
+1. PII is submitted directly to the PFI's backend system
-* PII is subsequently sent to the IDV vendor via the backend system for verification
+2. PII is subsequently sent to the IDV vendor via the backend system for verification

 > [!IMPORTANT]
 > KCC issuance necessitates web-based IDV for reasons that are explained in this document